BDA-KTS/stylistic-features/README.md

 5. **Classification**
    Run the different classification scripts to train and evaluate the models.
    These scripts will use the processed datasets to predict music genres based on lyrical content.
+   All reports will be saved in a dedicated folder named `reports`, with figures stored in a corresponding subfolder located at `reports/figures`.

 ## Usage

 To replicate the pipeline, follow the steps above in the specified order.
-Ensure that the required datasets are downloaded and placed in the appropriate directory before running the scripts.

-Store all datasets in a folder called `datasets`.
+Ensure all required datasets are downloaded and placed in the correct directory before executing the scripts.
+All datasets should be stored in a folder named `datasets`.

+**Note:** The following steps are only relevant if you are skipping directly to the **classification** step:

-- If a dataset has `_test_` in its name (e.g., preprocessed_test_dataset.csv), store it in a subfolder `/datasets/test`.
+1. Download the `processed_test_dataset.csv` and store it in a subfolder called `/datasets/test`.

-- If a dataset has `_train_` in its name (e.g., preprocessed_train_dataset.csv), store it in a subfolder `/datasets/train`.
+2. Download the `processed_train_dataset.csv` and store it in a subfolder called `/datasets/train`.
+3. Run any of the classification scripts (e.g., `classification.py`).

 Install the dependencies using the following command:
 ```bash